Tomas351/car-catalog/README.md

 ## How to get the application running

-Work in progress

-### Filling in the data
+Run the following command in the project root directory `./vendor/bin/sail up`

-To fill in the demo data, use the following command: `php artisan db:seed`
+Once the application is up and running, to fill in the demo data, use the following command: `php artisan db:seed`

 ***